 - Gain specialist analytical skills recognized by employers as essential for today's complex world.

-- Combine underlying mathematical theory with modeling, computational skills, and the latest computer technology to solve real-world problems.
+- Combine underlying mathematical theory with modelling, computational skills, and the latest computer technology to solve real-world problems.

 - Develop communication, problem-solving, critical thinking and teamwork skills.